ravbhatnagar/azure-resource-manager-rpc/v1.0/resource-api-reference.md

 **Response Body**

-The response body will contain the updated resource (using the existing value + the request in the PATCH) per the Azure REST guidelines (v2.1 can be seen [here](http://sharepoint/sites/azure-arc/REST%20Guidelines/Azure%20REST%20Design%20Guidelines%20v2.1.docx)).
+The response body will contain the updated resource (using the existing value + the request in the PATCH) per the Azure REST guidelines [here] (https://github.com/Microsoft/api-guidelines/blob/master/Guidelines.md).

 ##### Representing SKUs